kwkeefer/auto-kepubify/README.md

 ### Generate the rclone config file

-You can either create a config file by installing rclone and running `rclone config`.
-The instrucions below do it via Docker to avoid installing rclone.
+You can create a config file by installing rclone and running `rclone config`.
+The instructions below do it via Docker to avoid having to install rclone locally.

-Build and run the container (assumes you are running L)
+Build and run the container (assumes you are running Linux).
 ```
 source .env
 docker build -t rclone-auth -f rclone/rclone-auth.Dockerfile .